algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/projectCharter.md

 This project should be done using the no-code platform Bubble, and be compatible with any type of of phone.

+The application will be fast and accessible, it must be easy to use to avoid a waste of time for the client.

 ### MOSCOW